 Introduction to The Mystics

-Jesus of Nazareth was a faithful Jew who trusted and lived in accordance with his sacred Hebrew tradition.
-His teachings are based on a fundamental assertion found in the first book of the Bible: human beings are created in the image and likeness of God (imago Dei) (Genesis 1:26).
+Jesus’ life and his remarkable way of living has inspired millions of people to join the Jesus movement known as Christianity.
+This movement began in the midst of much community agony and conflict which led to Jesus’ execution in his early 30’s.
 After Jesus was executed, his followers struggled with their religious identity.
-Would they continue in the Hebrew tradition, or, through their relationship with Jesus, were they experiencing something new?
+Would they continue in the Hebrew tradition, or, through their relationship with Jesus, were they experiencing something really new?
 In the 4th and 5th centuries Christian leaders gathered in several councils to seek agreement on God’s identity, Jesus’ identity, and what followers of Jesus believe.
-Their conclusion was that ultimate reality, the sacred Source of the cosmos, is a dance of unconditional Love (Greek: perichoresis) among three simultaneous centers of subjectivity: Creator, Christ, and Holy Spirit.
+Their conclusion was that ultimate reality, the sacred Source of the cosmos, is an imperceptible dance of unconditional Love (Greek: perichoresis) among three simultaneous centers of subjectivity: Creator, Christ, and Holy Spirit.
 They called these three centers “Persons” (Greek: hypostases or prosōpons), each one distinct from the others, but also identical with them (Greek: homoousios, “of one substance”).
-The conclusions of these councils about the nature of God have significant implications about the nature of human identity: to be made in the image and likeness of God means that human beings are made in the image and likeness of the Holy Trinity.
+The conclusions of the Hebrew and Christian scriptures and councils about the nature of God have significant implications for the nature of human identity and consciousness: for Christians, to be made in the image and likeness of God means that human beings are made in the image and likeness of the Holy Trinity as three subjective centers of our awareness.
+The Trinity is not a thing, and not outside of us as an object of our awareness.
+Therefore, the words “image” and “likeness” must be something subtle, something elusive and invisible within us.

 First Person Mystics: Introduction